 Catastrophe bonds remain a useful diversifying risk tool for investors’ portfolios and a valuable risk transfer tool for sponsoring insurance companies.
 As interest rates remain near historic lows investors continue to look for yield in alternative assets classes.
 The spreads available in the high-yield markets highlight the attraction of the ILS market which has been the beneficiary of large inflows from institutional investors.
 The increased investment in cat bonds have helped tightened spreads significantly over the course of 2013 as low interest rates continued to provide a favorable issuance environment.

 Insurers, in addition to being issuers of these securities, can and do invest in them on a limited basis.
 Insurance companies purchase these securities to diversify their portfolios.
 Typically, insurers are not expected to invest in a cat bond if they are already exposed to the peril in question in their primary business.
-Insurers that do invest in cat bonds are required to file them with the NAIC Capital Markets & Investment Analysis Office for determination, as they are not eligible for filing exemption under the NAIC rule which grants an exemption from filing for securities that have been assigned a current, monitored rating by an ARO (acceptable rating organization) as prescribed in the Purpose and Procedures Manual.
+Insurers that do invest in cat bonds were in the past required to file them with the NAIC Capital Markets & Investment Analysis Office for determination, as they were not eligible for filing exemption under the NAIC rule which grants an exemption from filing for securities that have been assigned a current, monitored rating by an ARO (acceptable rating organization) as prescribed in the Purpose and Procedures Manual.
+At the 2014 NAIC Spring National Meeting, the VOS Task Force adopted a motion to make rated cat bonds filing exempt.
+The NAIC Capital Markets & Investment Analysis Office is also expected to recommend at the2014 NAIC Summer National Meeting to the VOS Task Force that those cat bonds that are not rated to be subject to the 5*-6* certification process as prescribed at the Purpose and Procedures Manual.

 The 2013 cat bond market was dominated by U.S. hurricane risk, accounting for approximately 65% of the new issuance, and this risk was covered in 31 of 42 tranches.
 Over the first half of 2013 about of $3.1 billion in ILS bonds matured, opening opportunities for new issuances to compete for investor dollars.
 New cat bond issuance for the first half of 2013 was $4 billion with the total outstanding, as of June 30, 2013, hitting $17.5 billion.
 Over 75% of the cat bond limit placed in the first two quarters was exposed to U.S. hurricanes.
 New transactions with this type of exposure continued to come to market, so close to the U.S. hurricane season.
 Updated forecasts by the National Oceanic and Atmospheric Administration call for 13 to 19 named storms for this year.